Pandoa/4dsPro/blueprintbannerview.md

 ## Error Handling
 Creating, loading and displaying a banner view might fail with different reasons as network error, fill error, configuration error, and other less common errors.
-For this reason, it is good practice to cleanly handle these possible error.
+For this reason, it is good practice to cleanly handle these possible errors.

 First, let's create a simple error handler.
 It prints the error and tries to show the banner view again after a fixed delay.